oresat/oresat-linux/docs/index.rst

 Welcome to OreSat Linux's documentation!
 ========================================

-Documenation for the embedded Linux cards on OreSat.
+Documentation for the embedded Linux cards on OreSat.

-The goal of this documentation is to provide a overview of the OreSat Linux enviroment on OreSat Linux cards, a high level overview of each OreSat Linux card, and provide any helpful resources/guides for development on OreSat Linux cards.
+The goal of this documentation is to provide a overview of the OreSat Linux environment on OreSat Linux cards, a high level overview of each OreSat Linux card, and provide any helpful resources/guides for development on OreSat Linux cards.